Record-breaking Saints beat Leeds to retain title

 Despite a valiant effort from Rhinos, particularly in a surging end to the first half, they were undone by a resolute St Helens performance, with Woolf's side putting their shaky late-season form behind them as they dominated much of the match.

-St Helens captain and all-time Super League record appearance holder James Roby started for the reigning champions as he equalled Jamie Peacock's record of playing in 11 Grand Finals.
+St Helens captain and all-time Super League record appearance holder James Roby started for the reigning champions as he equalled Jamie Peacock's record of playing in 11 Grand Finals and won the sixth title of his career.

-Morgan Knowles also started for Saints despite initially being banned over "dangerous contact" on Chris Atkin in last week's semi-final against Salford.

-Knowles lost a first appeal for the ban over the incident, only for Saints to submit a second appeal on Wednesday which saw the ban overturned and the loose forward was booed by the Leeds fans in attendance as his name was read out pre-kick-off.

 Lees' opener came as Saints tore up the Leeds defence, with Jonny Lomax sending him through to touch down one of the fastest-ever tries in a Grand Final.

-They were 12-0 up inside the opening 20 minutes, with Jack Welsby putting in a perfectly weighted pass for Bennison to go in at the corner as Leeds struggled for answers to Saints' storming start.
+They were 12-0 up inside the opening 20 minutes, with Jack Welsby putting in a perfectly weighted kick for Bennison to go in at the corner as Leeds struggled for answers to Saints' storming start.

 As the first half ticked on, however, Leeds eased their way into the game and were rewarded when Leeming powered over just before the half-time hooter.